-Rear rocker spins around the steel pivot A fitted onto the gearbox case by the stud B, fixed with LOCTITE $242^{\text{TM}}$ .
-The following procedure shows the disassembly of the rocker and the pivot A. Contact DALLARA customer's service regarding the special tools E and F.
+The rear rocker spins around a steel pivot (A) fitted into the gearbox case by the stud B, fixed with LOCTITE 242^{M} .
+The following procedure shows how to extract the rocker and the pivot.
+Contact DALLARA customer's service regarding the special tools E and F.

-- Unscrew the nut C. The tightening torque to fit it back is 3.5 Kgm; - Take off the top cap and the rocker; - Unscrew nut D with a long 14mm tubular spanner.
-The tightening torque to fit it back is 5.5 Kgm; - Fit extractor F around pivot's outer flange and by screwing in bolt E you will extract the pivot; - Remove stud B with the proper tool.
+- Unscrew nut C and take off the cap and rocker.
+(Tightening torque for nut C is 3.5 Kgm) - Unscrew nut D with 14mm tube spanner.
+(Tightening torque for nut D is 5.5 Kgm) - Fit extractor F around pivot's outer flange.
+By winding on bolt E the pivot will come out. - Remove stud B with the proper tool.
 The stud is fitted with Loctite in its insert.
-When removing the stud, heat up the stud's thread to break the Loctite with a heatgun up to 140°C.
+When removing the stud, heat the stud to about 140°C to break the Loctite.